8.26 Scale Wars

 The “fold” of the CF, DF, and CIF scales is at \(\pi\).
 K&E realized that having the fold at a value of \(\pi\) = 3.142, rather than \(\sqrt{10}\) = 3.162, would accomplish the same goal in almost all circumstances, but would provide a scale that could be convenient in other calculations as well.
 Interestingly, Thacher and Scofield knew this, too.
 Thacher patented a folded scale concept in 1902 (No. 701,103), with the patent half-assigned to Scofield, seemingly in anticipation of this impending development.
 (See The Scofield Engineer’s Slide Rule.)

-The Model 4088 scale arrangement with combinations of folded and inverted scales allowed for even more factors to be multiplied with a minimum number of re-settings of the slide.
+The Model 4088 scale arrangement with combinations of folded and inverted scales allowed for even more factors to be multiplied with a minimum number of re-settings of the slide, particularly when involing the CI scale on the back.
 The 4088 also eventually came in four different scale lengths of 5, 8, 10, and 20 inches.
 (See The Long and Short of It.)

 Not to be left behind, Dietzgen continued to play with alternate scale layouts for awhile.
-In 1919 they introduced their Phillips Slide Rule – Model 1759 – which included an inverse B scale which they called the R scale.
+In 1919 they introduced their Phillips Slide Rule – Model 1759 – which included an inverse of a standard B scale which they called the R scale.
 (Later, a more standard name for such a scale would become BI – inverted B scale.)
-William Oliver Phillips, of Riverside, Illinois, received a patent (No. 1,088,175) in 1914 for slide rules with certain reversed scales, though the patent does not appear on the Dietzgen slide rules.
+William Oliver Phillips, of Riverside, Illinois, received a patent (No. 1,088,175) in 1914 for slide rules with certain reversed scales, though no mention of the patent appears on the Dietzgen slide rules.
 An example of the Dietzgen Model 1759-B is shown in the image below.

 From the Dietzgen catalog,